-- Heat some oil in a pan, when oil is hot, add mustard seeds, let the seeds splutter.
+- Heat some oil in a pan, when the oil is hot, add mustard seeds, and let the seeds splutter.

-- Reduce the heat to low, add urad dal, asafoetida, whole red chili, curry leaves, and saute for a minute or so or until the urad dal turns light brown in color.
+- Reduce the heat to low, add urad dal, asafoetida, whole red chili, and curry leaves, and saute for a minute or so or until the urad dal turns light brown.

-- Turn off the heat, add the tempering over the chutney.
+- Turn off the heat, and add the tempering over the chutney.
 Mix well.
 Enjoy!

 Nutrition values are my best estimates.
 If you rely on them for your diet, use your preferred nutrition calculator.